 In addition to showing the right content at the right time and aligning with Google, search intent keeps your users happy.
 When you focus on intent, it means more users will find your site through organic SEO.
 As Google notices users on your site, it increases your SEO rank, improving organic traffic even more.

 Search intent is the key ingredient for better conversion rates, lower bounce rates, and an engaged user base.
-It’s also a must if you want to score a Featured Snippet.
+It’s also a must if you want to score a Featured Snippet on Google.

 Search intent isn’t easy to master.
 It’s still largely a manual process that requires research, a knowledge of SEO best practices, and a dash of creativity.
 Follow these 3 steps to master search intent, rising through the search engine ranks and delighting customers along the way.